AlfredA93/EconoMate/README.md

     - young adults starting their financial journey,
     - families looking to manage household budgets, and
     - professionals seeking an efficient way to analyze their spending and savings.

+- ➡️ Features
+    -
+    These are the features of the EconoMate app:
+    - Currency converter
+    - Budget amount entry box
+    - Budget definition toggles
+    - Budget distribution
+    - Budget advisor
+    - Footer with details of the EconoMate Team

 - ➡️ Benefits
     -